29thStPublishing/Dumpling2/DumplingDocs.md

 5. **addArticleWith(appleId: String)** The method uses an SKU/Apple id of an article, gets its content from the Magnet API and adds it to the database

-6. **addAllArticles(page: Int)** Gets all the articles for a client key from the API and adds it to the database.
+6. **addAllArticles(page: Int, limit: Int?)** Gets all the articles for a client key from the API and adds it to the database.
 Current limit is set to 20.
-Pagination starts at 0
+Pagination starts at 0. ```limit``` is optional.
+If nil, a default value of 20 will be used

+7. **addAllPublishedArticles(page: Int, limit: Int?)** Gets all the published articles for a client key from the API and adds it to the database.
+Current limit is set to 20.
+Pagination starts at 0. ```limit``` is optional.
+If nil, a default value of 20 will be used

 7. **getAllArticles(page: Int, count: Int)** ```returns Array<Article> or nil``` The method returns a paginated list of independent articles from the database.
 If you need all articles, specify count as 0.
 The page index starts at 0